 Going to therapy is always a good idea because let’s face it, we could all use a little help while navigating the minefield of mental health and intimate relationships.
 When you’re begging for attention in a relationship, it could bring about feelings of shame and self-hatred because you know you’re giving up your dignity and self-esteem.

 Remember, there’s no shame in asking for help and recognizing that you need a professional ear to hear you out and guide you toward a healthier version of yourself and your relationship.
-If you’re tired of begging for attention from your husband and you need a hand finding a therapist, Bonobology’s panel of expert counselors are always there for you.
+If you’re tired of begging for attention from your husband/wife and you need a hand finding a therapist, Bonobology’s panel of expert counselors is always there for you.

 7. Consider that your partner could be the reason